NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 [Dockerfile.cuda](Dockerfile.cuda) example.

 ## Prerequisites
-    * Kubernetes Cluster is up and running with NVIDIA GPU support
+    * Kubernetes cluster is up and running with NVIDIA GPU support
     * Docker is installed on a client machine
     * A Docker repository which is accessible by Kubernetes Cluster